File Created: 2004-10-19

 The ritual was conducted by a shaman to purify an Inuktitut-speaking Inuit woman of her "sins" so that she might recover from an illness.

 Interestingly, all of the participants seem to know about at least some of her violations, and presumably they overlooked them at the time, or could do little to stop her, or kept silent because it was none of their business.
-But now that she is sick, the small infractions, unknown or ignored in the past, are suddenly brought forth and represented as in fact significant; her past behavior is raked over like the voting record of an American political candidate in hope of finding behaviors to blame her for.
+But now that she is sick, the small infractions, unknown or ignored in the past, are suddenly brought forth and represented as in fact significant; her past behavior is raked over like the past actions or statements of an American political candidate in hope of finding behaviors to blame her for.

-Healing proceeds as the audience urges that she be forgiven for each of her sins and be healed of whatever share of the illness each sin has brought about.
-Each individual confession she makes helps to purge her illness.
+Healing proceeds as the audience urges the offended unseen spirits that she be forgiven for each of her sins and that she be healed of whatever share of the illness each sin has brought about.
+It gradually becomes clear that each individual confession she makes helps to purge her illness.

 Whether or not the illness continues, Rasmussen argues that both the recounting of the infractions and the alliance between the woman and her community in asking forgiveness help to reinforce Inuit beliefs and values.
-It is hard, in other words, for the patient or her fellow community members to attend an event of this kind without getting the message (1) that violating taboos is the basis of at least some illness, (2) that one's neighbors are more observant than one thought, and (3) that people have to stick together for an individual to remain healthy.
+It is hard, in other words, for the patient or her fellow community members to attend an event of this kind without getting at least three importanty messages:

 —DKJ